CERIT-SC/rancher-apps/charts/scipion/v3.0.10/app-readme.md

 This application enables you to use Scipion app in cloud environment with several 3DEM tools and queue system.
 The solution includes GUI with browser-based remote desktop, and is capable of using a graphics card for CUDA-accelerated tools.

 ## Onedata
-Onedata is used as a storage with source data (e.g. data scanned by CryoEM) and project data.
+Onedata is used as a storage with dataset data (e.g. data scanned by CryoEM) and project data.

 ## Required input arguments
 When launching Scipion app, you need to fill the following information: